 This DVD is intended for the private use of the owner.
 To screen the film in your parish or other organization click here for a

 "Public Screening License" .
+The War of the Vendee was filmed entirely on location in CT and NY over the course of about four months in 2011, and features a cast of over 250 Catholic young people.
 The incredible musical score by Hollywood composer, Kevin Kaska was recorded at the famed Warner Brothers Studios in Los Angeles on Nov.
 30. Additional choral recording was done on Dec.
 2 at the equally famous, Ocean Way Studios in Santa Monica, CA with a professional choir drawn from several Los Angeles churches.
 We premiered the film for the cast on January 2nd, the feast of Blessed Laurent Batard, one of the many Priests and Martyrs of the Vendee, some great reviews are coming out, and the DVD is now available for purchase here on our website -

 Most orders received before 12:00pm EST ship the same day!